Last Update: August 2020

 Malaysia is packed with beautiful and interesting sites, many of them still unknown to the greater public.
 I have compiled a neat selection for you from highlights to some real hidden gems to help you create your ultimate itinerary. < Click on any of the highlighted destinations to find out more >

 So much to do, so little time.
 Yep, life is all about choices.
 Down here I have listed some of my favorite activities.
 Maybe this helps to make up your mind on what to do when in Malaysia.
 Have fun!

+Meet the orangutans of Borneo.
 The Kinabatangan River in Sabah is one of the best wildlife watching destinations in South East Asia.
-A three or four day river tour almost guarantees orangutan sightings plus a whole range of other endangered wildlife.
+A three or four day river tour practically guarantees orangutan sightings plus a whole range of other endangered wildlife.

 The cuisine in South East Asian countries is often heavily influenced by its neighbors and Malaysia is no exception.
 Malay cuisine reflects the mix of cultures that have flocked to its shores over the centuries.
 In some cases the authenticity of the flavors has prevailed.
 Meaning, real Indian curries, original Indonesian stews and untouched Chinese Hokkien dishes.

 Health in Malaysia

 Healthcare in Kuala Lumpur is almost ok….almost.
 It’s nowhere near the level in Singapore, it’s just ok.
 Outside of Kuala Lumpur in the rural areas the quality rapidly deteriorates.
 Any serious ailment or injury out in the countryside will almost certainly involve medical transport to Kuala Lumpur or even Singapore.

 Pharmacies are abundant in cities and larger towns while even smaller towns often feature at least one pharmacy.